Overview of Banks in Ghana

-Established in 1917, Barclays Bank Ghana is a subsidiary of South Africa-based Barclays Africa Group Ltd. The bank offers personal banking products and services to individual customers in Ghana.
+Established in 1917, Absa Bank Ghana Limited, formerly Barclays Bank Ghana, offers personal banking products and services to customers in Ghana.
 It also provides corporate, treasury, and retail products and services to businesses and corporate clients.

-The financial services group manages a network of more than 70 service outlets across the country, consisting of 56 branches, two Premier suites, nine Prestige Centers, three agencies, as well as 165 ATMs.
+The financial services group manages a network of more than 70 service outlets across the country, consisting of 52 branches, three Premier suites, eight Prestige Centers, four agencies, as well as 164 ATMs.

 Agricultural Development Bank

 An Act of Parliament created the Agricultural Development Bank (ADB) in 1965 to serve the banking needs of Ghana’s agricultural sector.
 In 1970, the bank renamed itself from Agricultural Credit and Co-operative Bank after it received full commercial banking powers.